moretrim/victoria2-troubleshooting/README.markdown

   If this does not cover your situation, you should [try the official documentation][.NET 3.5].

+  (**Partially confirmed**) Since however the .NET Framework is only used by the launcher and not the game itself, you can work around the issue if you cannot manage to install this prerequisite.
+  You can start the game directly by launching the `v2game.exe` executable itself.
+You can find it in you installation folder right besides the `victoria2.exe` launcher executable.

+  If you want to load mods without the launcher, you’ll need to be adding `-mod=<mod file>` launch options, e.g. to a shortcut to `v2game.exe` (for Windows users).
+Multiple options can be used to load multiple mods.
+Detailed information on the topic is outside the scope of guide.

 [.NET 3.5]: https://docs.microsoft.com/en-us/dotnet/framework/install/dotnet-35-windows-10

 The game starts, but I have no user files